JLokerson/F25-Team01/server/README.md

 ## BulkPointsUpdate
 - InputSponsorID: A sponsor for whom to update all drivers' point balances, PointChangeAmount: The amount to change each driver's points by.
 - Updates point values for all DriverID, SponsorID mappings with a SponsorID of InputSponsorID.
 All changes are entered as a separate entry into the POINTCHANGELOG table.

+## DATABASE TRIGGERS LIST:
+- The GENERIC_ACTION_AUDIT table has a trigger on it's table that automatically replaces EventTime with the current time and date upon inserting into the table.